derykmakgill/derykmakgill.github.io/_posts/2020-04-13-bitcoin-takeover.md

 >Bitcoin is not governed by Blockstream Core.
 They will understand this when the BIP101 fork happens.

 In total, over 80 comments were removed by r/Bitcoin moderators, most of which were unfortunately deleted too quickly for the Removeeddit tool to archive.

+#### The same day

+SlushPool [renables BIP 101 support after the DDos attack](https://bitcoinmagazine.com/articles/slush-pool-to-re-enable-bip-bitcoin-mining-1448902761) and says it hopes BIP 101 is adopted and that the limit on block size is an issue for businesses and users.

+>We’re not focused on December with our decision, but we still think the block-size limit should be increased,” Palatinus explained.
+“Sometimes there are already blocks full of valid transactions, and there’s not any particular reason why user experience with bitcoin transactions should be limited because of an arbitrary limit of 1 megabyte.
+>
+>We’re close friends to Paralelni Polis, the first – and only? – bitcoin-only cafe and co-working space, located in Prague near our offices.
+We have real-world experience with day-to-day bitcoin transactions of common users.
+We also see issues related with transactions not going through the Bitcoin network and how it affects bitcoin acceptance.
+For this reason we consider this an urgent issue.
+>
+>We personally hope BIP 101 will be adopted, but we do not want to enforce BIP 101 mining on our pool...

 #### 26 December 2015